TSRProject/Editorial-Board/README.md

 # Editorial-Curation
 This is the repository for the editorial curation of the [ontology-on-the-making](https://tsrproject.github.io/TSROnto/)

+# TO DO
+Given the best practices, we can say that we need:
+- taxonomy
+- thesauri
+- and then ontology

 # FAQ PAGE

 **What is a knowledge base?** An ontological knowledge base is a machine-readable knowledge base with a formal semantic model.